WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 buckets like W-Z if there are not a lot of names with those characters, as long as we get about an even distribution).
-If there are multiple people with the same first letter (e.g. Laura, Lisa), we have a hash collision that can be fixed with 'chaining' (multiple names are added to the same category).
+If there are multiple people with the same first letter (e.g. Laura, Lisa), we have a hash collision that can be fixed with a few different methods, with __chaining__ being the simplest (i.e. multiple names are added to the same category).

 ####<a id="hashfunction">Hash Function</a>